Have you watched a Seinfeld rerun lately? The one where George Costanza behaved totally opposite of himself and things seemed to work out amazingly?

 Using the Reverse Searing Technique For Steak on Your Grill

-Make sure you have a good digital meat thermometer so you can check the internal temperatures.
+Make sure you use an instant read thermometer to measure internal temperatures.
 And remember: The fewer times you stick the meat, the less juice it loses so once or twice should be enough.

 - Put the meat in a pan on the cold side of the grill.
 Make sure the meat is not directly over the With the lid closed, you create an oven.